Automation promises to help you take care of your day-to-day business needs with little to no effort, so you can focus on the bigger ticket items.

 - Gain insights into your returns

-- Notify customer service of a draft order
+- Notify customer service of a new draft order

 - Track special orders based on conditions